 In the meanwhile, with native apps, you have more options with many security measures.
 You can require functions like Multi-Factor Authentication, Two-step Verification, etc. In addition, an app has the tendency to gain more trust than a URL because it needs to pass the security requirements of the App Store before being launched.

 It’s the fact that the installation process to take before you can use a native app would require a certain level of commitment from users.
 This is a vital factor between PWA vs native apps in terms of customer satisfaction.

 With native apps, first, you have to look for the app in the App Store.
 After that is the download and installation process.
 When the app is set in the device, users need to grant certain permissions and fill in some information before starting to enjoy the app.

 On the contrary, there’s no process such as PWA installation.
 Just by one tap, users can add the app to their home screen.
 The app performs just like the native apps that could have taken them a cumbersome process to set in their phones.

 Furthermore, a PWA is a memory saved platform that’s easy to share via an URL.
 There’s also no need for the update because developers will take care of it in the background.

-With different purposes, both PWA vs native apps have their pros and cons.
-On the choosing between PWA or native app, besides the features of each, you should also consider your vision and target customers.
+With different purposes, both PWA vs native apps has their pros and cons.
+On choosing between PWA or native app, besides the features of each, you should also consider your vision and target customers.

 Also, SKIM THROUGH AMP vs PWA differences for more diverse options to develop your website.

-Although both PWA vs native apps prove great benefits in unique aspects, the decision to choose between which should be based on your practical vision and resources.
+Although both PWA vs Native apps prove great benefits in unique aspects, the decision to choose between them should be based on your practical vision and resources.

 CONTACT NOW to let us know your problems.
 We are willing to support you every time.